omoyemiquadri/Password_Generator/README.md

 # Password_Generator
-python script for password generator
+A python script for generating password